About Us

 José Bayona

-José Bayona is the Founder and CEO of Grassroots Strategies, a bilingual consulting professional with ample experience in communications, government operations, community affairs, ethnic and community media advertising, and the print, digital, and broadcast media industries.
+José Bayona is the Founder and CEO of Grassroots Strategies and Grassroots Media, a bilingual consulting professional with ample experience in multicultural communications, government operations, community affairs, ethnic and community media advertising, and the digital, print, and broadcast media industries.

 From January 2022 to May 2024, Bayona served as the founding Executive Director of the NYC Mayor’s Office of Ethnic and Community Media, the first-ever mayoral office of its kind in the United States.
 He advised the Mayor and city agencies to ensure the government reached multicultural audiences effectively in New York City.
-Before this, he served as spokesperson for Mayor Bill de Blasio and held the title of Director of Community and Ethnic Media and Deputy Press Secretary at the Mayor’s Office, where he managed communications for 20 city agencies and crafted Executive Order 47 requiring City agencies, the NYC Department of Education, NYC Health + Hospitals, and NYCHA to spend at least half of their annual print and digital advertising budgets on ethnic and community media outlets starting in Fiscal Year 2020.
+Before this, he served as spokesperson for Mayor Bill de Blasio and held the title of Director of Community and Ethnic Media and Deputy Press Secretary at the Mayor’s Office, where he managed communications for 20 city agencies and oversaw Executive Order 47 requiring city agencies to spend at least half of their annual print and digital advertising budgets on ethnic and community media outlets.

-At City Hall, Bayona also supervised the implementation of Local Law 83 of 2021, which set a goal for city and mayoral agencies to spend at least half their annual advertising budget on ethnic and community media.
-He also managed NYC’s Ethnic and Community Media Marketing Directory for advertising purposes, which includes more than 340 media outlets citywide.
+At City Hall, Bayona also managed the implementation of Local Law 83 of 2021, which set a goal for city and mayoral agencies to spend at least half their total annual advertising budget on ethnic and community media outlets.
+He also managed NYC’s Ethnic and Community Media Marketing Directory for advertising purposes, which included more than 350 media outlets citywide.

-Bayona spent most of his journalism years at the New York Daily News, where he started as a community reporter for the Spanish weekly Hora Hispana.
-Later, he was a writer for NY1 Noticias and Metro Editor for El Diario NY before getting into city government as deputy press secretary for the NYC Department of Transportation and press secretary for the NYC Administration for Children’s Services.
-He has also worked with non-profit organizations in creating their communications and content strategy, and as an adjunct professor for Hofstra University and The City University of New York’s Baruch College.
+Bayona spent most of his journalism career at the New York Daily News, where he started as a community reporter.
+Afterward, he was a writer for NY1 Noticias and Metro Editor for El Diario NY before entering city government as deputy press secretary for the NYC Department of Transportation and press secretary for the NYC Administration for Children’s Services.
+He has also worked with non-profit organizations in communications and as an adjunct professor at Hofstra University and CUNY’s Baruch College.

-A native of Colombia with Venezuelan roots, Bayona holds an M.A. in Journalism from the CUNY Graduate School of Journalism – Urban and Interactive reporting concentrations – and graduated Cum Laude from the CUNY Baccalaureate for Unique and Interdisciplinary Studies in Journalism and Political Science from Baruch College.
-He also has years of experience working in theater and film from living in Venezuela.
+Bayona holds an M.A. in Journalism from the CUNY Graduate School of Journalism – Urban and Interactive reporting concentrations – and graduated Cum Laude from the CUNY Baccalaureate for Unique and Interdisciplinary Studies in Journalism and Political Science from Baruch College.